Travel Coffee Makers: Best Portable Coffee Makers [For Nomads]

 Compared to many other portable espresso machines, the Handpresso is quite complicated to use.
 The espresso it produces is also considered weak compared to competitors.
 Find a super complete review of this portable espresso machine here.

 WHAT ELSE YOU’LL NEED: ESE pods, although you can also use regular espresso grounds.

 - Produces up to 16 bars of pressure

 - Easy to burn yourself when brewing

-- Lets you make a smooth cup of French press coffee
+- Makes a smooth cup of French press

 - Easy enough to clean

 - Keeps coffee warm for a few hours